Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 so that we can preserve the benefits of lazy hydration and also convince Git to only open files that need to be opened.

-The first existing feature is sparse-checkout (you can find some documentation on it [here](https://git-scm.com/docs/git-read-tree)).
-The sparse-checkout feature allows you to tell Git about a set of files and directories in the repo, and have Git only write out those files when you do run a `git checkout`.
+The first existing feature is [sparse-checkout](https://git-scm.com/docs/git-read-tree), which allows you to tell Git about a set of files and directories in the repo, and have Git only write out those files when you do run a `git checkout`.
 It also tells Git to ignore all other files when you run a command like `git status`, since otherwise all of those other